sophiasmj/PF-R/Sections/APIs/API/Accounts.md

 Accounts
 ============

 The Account API is used for all information related to an account on the PayFabric Receivables website.
-Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.
+Please note that some of the below requests require API authentication and some do not, see our [guide](Token.md) on how to authenticate.

 Retrieve the current user
 --------------------
+This api requires authentication

 * `GET /currentuser` will retrieve the currently logged in user.